rollup/rollup-plugin-wasm/readme.md

 }
 ```

-Which import the modules directly instead of being wrapped in a promise
+This imports the `WebAssembly.Module` directly instead of being wrapped in a promise.

 ```js
 import sample from './sample.wasm'